Joseph has had a lawn and irrigation business in Florida for almost a decade and has experience with many brands of lawn

 Anyone who has ever used a string trimmer knows that having one that is easy to use, light, and delivers the best cut can make the best of a tough job.
 Carrying around a heavy, ineffective tool in the heat of summer will make anyone want to throw their string trimmer on the ground.
 The following comparison will break down the two most popular string trimmers and help you decide which is best for you.

 Each of these brands have many different varieties of string trimmers and you would be well advised to try several of the options out.
 This comparison, however, will be a good starting point to help you find the right option and the right brand.

 Anyone who has had to use a string trimmer knows that the ability to deliver power to the tip of your string is what decides how quickly and effectively you can finish the job.
 If you are doing a job that requires blades rather than a string, power means that much more due to the weight of the blades.
 Either way, for lawn professionals, a stronger engine means a tool that will last longer and finish the job faster.

 For overwhelming power, one need look no further than the Stihl line of Weed Trimmers.
 Although the Echo trimmers provide some punch, reaching up to a 28.1 cc engine, there are still three more levels of displacement in the Stihl line.
 Stihl offers powerheads in 24.1, 27.2, 28.4, 31.4, 36.3, and 37.7 cc.

 Of course, power does come with a price.
 The larger Stihl trimmers pack a heck of a punch but can be harder to handle.
 They are a little heavier and, for safety reasons, most retailers recommend that you wear a full face shield rather than just a pair of safety glasses.
-However, if you plan to do much more than just trimming around the edges of the yard, needing a solution that can take care of thick, heavy grass weeds on a regular basis, one of these options are a must!
+However, if you plan to do much more than just trimming around the edges of the yard, needing a solution that can take care of thick, heavy grass weeds on a regular basis, one of these options is a must!